-- 12. The Association of Directors of Public Health surveyed Directors of Public Health to establish how much of their and their accredited public health specialists' time was currently spent undertaking the tasks set out at Annex 1.
-The estimate was somewhere between 25% and 50%.
+The estimate provided by the Association of Directors of Public Health's survey was somewhere between 25% and 50% of the local specialist public health team deemed to be engaged in delivering the healthcare public health advice service.
 Based on the outputs of that survey, for planning purposes we would suggest that something in the region of 40% of the local public health specialist team might be engaged in this work, with a rough coverage of 1 wte specialist per 270,000 or so people.
 It is important to remember that this will vary from place to place, and input will vary across the year and there will need to be local agreement of the inputs and outputs through local planning arrangements, reflecting for example, the number of CCGs.
-This is one of the many aspects of technical public health delivery where the cost saving benefits across the system can far exceed the professional input. - 13.
-The scope of the core offer has been developed by considering existing NHS provision and best practice.
+This is one of the many aspects of technical public health delivery where the cost saving benefits across the system can far exceed the professional input.

+The scope of the healthcare public health advice service has been developed by considering existing NHS provision and best practice.
 Nationally we do not expect the overall cost of public health advice to cost more than that currently provided within the NHS, so the transfer of resources to local government will cover the associated new burden.